 6. Watch a great movie

 With or without your mother, watching a movie can be a soul-building experience.
-If you live miles apart, you could even arrange to watch it at the same time, with a phone or internet connection open so you can experience it together.
+In this current isolated world, you could even arrange to watch it at the same time, with a phone or internet connection open so you can experience it together.

-Then again, what about a mother-daughter girls-night-in some time soon?
+Then again, what about a mother-daughter girls-night-in for your family stuck in isolation?
 Or mother-son?
 Or, why not ask the whole family!

-Here are some suggestions for great mother-daughter movie moments:
+Here are some suggestions for some great movie moments:

 The Blind Side